JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 Muda: Lean principles refer to the Japanese term Muda as waste; Agile teams focus on the removal of non-value adding tasks that are seen as Muda

+Agilist combine systems thinking with a growth mindset to deliver optimal business value.
+While traditional thinking looks at parts of a problem separately, systems thinking looks at the interdependent and connected parts of a system.
+It considers how systems interrelate and influence each other.

 # Project: Launch Agile Transformation for WorldVisitz